waldesem/Web-Personal-DB/README.md

 - Flask-JWT-Extended for authorization;,
 - Flask-SQLAlchemy (SQLAlchemy) as ORM and database;
 - Flask-Marshmallow (Marshmallow) as validation and serialization of data;
-- Vue3 as the frontend;
+- Vue3 as the frontend and Vite as Frontend Tooling
 - Bootstrap 5 as the UI framework.

 ### Installation